-The parishioners of Saint Mary’s Cathedral have supported many local and international causes over the years with generous financial donations and by providing practical help and support where required.
-To build upon this firm foundation and to further our mission to help our brothers and sisters in need, a ‘Justice and Peace Group’ for the Parish was formed early in 2011.
-The aims of the group include :
+The parishioners of Saint Mary’s Cathedral have supported many local and international causes over the years with generous financial donations and by providing practical help and support.
+To build upon this firm foundation and to further our mission to help our brothers and sisters in need, a ‘Justice and Peace Group’ for the Parish was formed in 2011.

 - Raising awareness of Justice and Peace issues at home and abroad.

 - Increasing our awareness of the social teaching of the Catholic Church and disseminating information received on important social issues.

 - Providing support to organizations which look after refugees, the poor and the disadvantaged.